 The NAFA Fleet Management Association is considered by most to be the premier organization for fleet-related professionals.
 They cater to a diverse array of locations, interests as well as job roles.

-As you might infer from the name, this association is designed for Fleet Managers who have involvement in a governement-related role, whether that be on a national, regional or local level.
+As you might infer from the name, this association, often referred to as MFMA, is designed for fleet managers who have involvement in a government-related role, whether that be on a national, regional or local level.

 From their website: "Our intent is to promote cost effective fleet management policies, procedures and techniques among our members through technical and managerial education and training."